-If you have ever looked at pictures of the Iron Gate or the Boiler Gorge, you must have come across a huge, stone-carved memorial plaque in honor of Count Szechenyi.
-The plaque was made in 1885 and you have to look for it on the Romanian side of the gorge.
+If you have ever looked at pictures of the Iron Gate or the Boiler Gorge, you must have come across a huge, stone-carved memorial plaque in honour of Count Szechenyi.
+The plaque was made in 1885, and you have to look for it on the Romanian side of the gorge.

 Work on the regulation of the Danube began in 1834 according to the plans of Paul Vasarhelyi.
-The attention to the regulation was raised by Szechenyi after he sailed on the Danube in 1830.
-Shortly after the work began, further developments came to a halt due to a lack of money, but navigation of the Lower-Danube became safe in the middle of the year.
+Szechenyi raised the attention to the regulation after he sailed on the Danube in 1830.
+Shortly after the work began, further developments halted due to a lack of money, but navigation of the Lower Danube became safe in the middle of the year.
 The works lasted until 1896.

 You will find several caves along the Iron Gate and the Boiler Gorge.
-Unfortunately, some of them have already been submerged, so they cannot be visited.
-Not far from the Szechenyi Memorial Plaque you will find two semi-underwater nooks.
+Unfortunately, some have already been submerged, so they cannot be visited.
+Not far from the Szechenyi Memorial Plaque, you will find two semi-underwater nooks.
 The most famous cave is Ponicova, which can be reached by boat.

 Chipul lui Decebal

 Decebal (87-106 AD) was the last Dacian king who fought against the Romans for independence (the territory of present-day Romania).
-According to a legend, the ruler ran away after the losing battle, but was surrounded by soldiers of the enemy Roman army, and for that reason the king committed suicide.
+According to a legend, the ruler ran away after the losing battle but was surrounded by soldiers of the enemy Roman army, so the king committed suicide.
 The soldiers beheaded the ruler and put his head on display in Rome as it was the command of the Roman emperor.

 The sculpture was carved by 12 sculptors and took more than 10 years (1994-2002) to complete.
-The works were funded by Romanian billionaire Constantin Dragan.
+Romanian billionaire Constantin Dragan funded the works.